AdityaJ9801/BERAM-company/README.md

 ## Features

-- Responsive design for all devices
+- Fully responsive design for all devices (mobile, tablet, desktop)
-- Project showcase
+- Project showcase with detailed information
-- Solutions overview
+- Solutions overview with interactive elements
-- News and updates
+- News and updates section
 - Contact form with email integration
-- Mission statement page
+- Mission statement page with timeline visualization
+- Static site generation for easy deployment and sharing

 ## Technology Stack